 What is a Chemical Safe Haven?

-A safe haven or refuge chamber is a sealed environment, in which you can take shelter during a hazardous event when evacuation is not possible.
+A safe haven or refuge chamber is a sealed environment where you can take shelter during a hazardous event when evacuation is not possible.

-These shelters help protect personnel in disasters (fires, explosions, and gas releases), as well as minimise the risk to, and enhance the effectiveness of, emergency responders.
+These shelters help protect personnel in disasters (fires, explosions, and gas releases) and minimise the risk to and enhance the effectiveness of emergency responders.

 You may have heard about safe havens under a different name, as there are many different terminologies used across varying regions and industries, including:

 At MineARC we refer to sealed, petrochemical controlled environments as Safe Havens.